 Macon F. Brock Jr. '64 serves as chair of the Building Extraordinary campaign.
-He and his wife Joan Brock gave gifts exceeding $27 million to support the priorities of the campaign, which included the new Brock Commons student center.
+He and his wife Joan Brock gave millions to support the priorities of the campaign, which included the new Brock Commons student center.
 Their gifts also supported the new science building.

 Birdsong Hall, a residential facility for upperclassmen, is named for Thomas Birdsong '49 and The Birdsong Corporation, and construction was made possible through their $2.1 million gift.
 The family and corporation have also supported the Birdsong Peaks of Excellence Center, the Birdsong Townhouses, the Birdsong Café, and the new science building.

 Chemistry Professor Serge Schreiner and his wife Linda made a gift of $500,000 to support the construction of the new science building.